-This place last year had an a la carte menu, but it seems to no longer be the case.
+Another great place that serves vegetarian food in Melaka, this place last year had an a la carte menu, but it seems to no longer be the case.
 There is only self service buffet, which is of superior quality than Fo Kwang.
 Pay per eyeball at the register.
 Don’t forget to visit G Teik vegetarian supply next door.
 Around 5RM for a meal.

 5. CHIN HUA VEGETARIAN FOOD

 Self-service vegan Chinese Buddhist buffet.
 Open at night and on weekends.
 Cold when I visited but cheap and healthy (in some case).
 Around 5RM for a full plate of food.